airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 5. Under **Service account permissions**, select the roles to grant to the service account, then click **Continue**.
 We recommend the **Viewer** role.
    - Optional: Under **Grant users access to this service account**, you may specify the users or groups that are allowed to use and manage the service account.
 6. Go to the [API Console/Credentials](https://console.cloud.google.com/apis/credentials) and click on the email address of the service account you just created.
-8. In the **Keys** tab, click **+ Add key**, then click **Create new key**.
+7. In the **Keys** tab, click **+ Add key**, then click **Create new key**.
-9. Select **JSON** as the Key type.
+8. Select **JSON** as the Key type.
 This will generate and download the JSON key file that you'll use for authentication.
 Click **Continue**.

 :::caution
 This file serves as the only copy of your JSON service key, and you will not be able to re-download it.
 Be sure to store it in a secure location.
 :::

 :::note
-You can return to the [API Console/Credentials](https://console.cloud.google.com/apis/credentials) at any time to view the email address, public key fingerprints, and other information, or to generate additional public/private key pairs.
-For more details about service account credentials in the API Console, see [Service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) in the API Console help file.
+You can return to the [API Console/Credentials](https://console.cloud.google.com/apis/credentials) at any time to manage your service account or generate additional JSON keys.
+For more details about service account credentials, see [Google's IAM documentation](https://cloud.google.com/iam/docs/understanding-service-accounts).
 :::

-#### Delegating domain-wide authority to the service account
+#### Note on delegating domain-wide authority to the service account

-Domain-wide delegation is a powerful feature that allows service accounts access to users' data across your organization's Google Workspace environment through 'impersonation'.
-This delegated authority is necessary in certain use cases, such as when a service account needs broad access across multiple users and services within a domain.
+Domain-wide delegation is a powerful feature that allows service accounts to access users' data across an organization's Google Workspace environment through 'impersonation'.
+This authority is necessary in certain use cases, such as when a service account needs broad access across multiple users and services within a domain.

 :::note
-Only the super admin of your Google Workspace domain can grant this authority to a service account.
+Only the super admin of your Google Workspace domain can enable domain-wide delegation of authority to a service account.
 :::

 To enable delegated domain-wide authority, follow the steps listed in the [Google documentation](https://developers.google.com/identity/protocols/oauth2/service-account#delegatingauthority).
 Please make sure to grant the following OAuth scopes to the service account: